 Starch Solution: This is actually the name of a book by John McDougall that I haven't personally read but promotes a starch based vegan diet.
 People may also use the term 'Starch Solution' to name their diet if they follow the guidelines in that book or perhaps if they just eat a starch based diet.

 Starch-Based: This is pretty self explanatory but people who eat this way just have a lot of their calories coming from starchy foods.

 Raw Vegan: Raw veganism is a diet where one does not consume any cooked food.
 For some the definition of cooked is anything heated to temperatures over 48 C or 118 F. This means that their diet consists of fruits, vegetables, nuts, seeds, and herbs.

 RawTill4: People who eat in this way eat the same way a raw vegan would until 4 p.m. and after that eat cooked food.
-The diet was created by Freelee the Banana Girl and is something many people who enjoy eating high quantities of fruit and other raw foods but struggle to feel fully satiated eating raw do.
-There are certain strict guidelines that one may follow for 'best results' on the diet but many people who label the way they eat this way do not follow all of those but instead just eat fruit for breakfast and lunch and then have a starchy meal for dinner and may even only do that a few days a week.
+The diet was created by Freelee the Banana Girl and there are certain strict guidelines that one may follow for 'best results' on the diet but many people who label the way they eat this way do not follow all of those but instead just eat fruit for breakfast and lunch and then have a starchy meal for dinner and may even only do that a few days a week.